13.11.24

 The remastered and expanded 1983 studio album

-Love Is The Law will be released 8.11.2024
+Love Is The Law was released 8.11.2024

 The LP reissue is pressed on translucent red vinyl with a new colour inner bag and a lyric insert.
 The 2CD+DVD edition features 31 bonus tracks.
 Amongst the 21 previously unreleased are B-Sides, alternate mixes, rarities, home demos, instrumentals and studio outtakes